py-why/pywhy-graphs/dev/_sources/reference/classes/index.rst.txt

 - ``(('x', -4), ('y', -3))``
 - ``(('x', -2), ('y', -1))``
 - ``(('x', -1), ('y', 0))``

+Stationarity implies that all edge additions/removals propagate to other homologous edges :footcite:`entner2010tsfci`.
+This property can be turned off in :class:`~pywhy_graphs.classes.timeseries.StationaryTimeSeriesCPDAG` and :class:`~pywhy_graphs.classes.timeseries.StationaryTimeSeriesPAG` by calling the `set_stationarity` function.
+This may be useful for example in causal discovery, where we are modifying edges, but do not want the modifications to propagate to homologous edges.

 Note that stationarity in the Markov equivalence class of the causal graphs has some subtle differences that impact the causal assumptions encoded in the MEC.
 All other functionalities are similar.
 See